+2. The district must:
-- 2. The district must: - Verify the date of arrival in the U.S. for refugees, entrants, certain Amerasians, and Iraqi or Afghan Special Immigrant Visa holders; or

-- Verify the date that asylum status was granted for asylees; or - Verify the date that Afghan Special Immigrant parolees and Afghan Humanitarian parolees entered the U.S.; or - Verify the date that an Afghan Special Immigrant Conditional Permanent Resident entered the U.S.; or - Verify the certification or eligibility date for trafficking victims; or - Verify the eligibility date for family member(s) of trafficking victims. - D. Determination of Eligibility under Other Programs - 1.
-Family Assistance (FA) - a.
+- Verify the date of arrival in the U.S. for refugees, entrants, certain Amerasians, and Iraqi or Afghan Special Immigrant Visa holders; or - Verify the date that asylum status was granted for asylees; or - Verify the date that Afghan Special Immigrant parolees and Afghan Humanitarian parolees entered the U.S.; or - Verify the date that an Afghan Special Immigrant Conditional Permanent Resident entered the U.S.; or - Verify the certification or eligibility date for trafficking victims; or - Verify the eligibility date for family member(s) of trafficking victims. - Verify the date that Ukrainian Humanitarian Parolees and Other Non-Ukrainian Individuals displaced from Ukraine entered the U.S.

+D. Determination of Eligibility under Other Programs

+- 1. Family Assistance (FA) - a.
 The district must determine a refugee's eligibility under the FA program first. - b.
 The district must provide cash assistance under the FA program to all refugees who apply for and are eligible under that program. - 2.
 Supplemental Security Income (SSI) - a.
 The district must promptly refer refugees who are 65 years of age or older, or who are blind or disabled to the local Social Security Administration offices, to apply for assistance under the SSI Program.